CP243 Interlocking Project

 A new four-track interlocking system

 An interlocking is a powered switch and signal system that allows trains to move from one track to another.
-The interlocking is approximately 3,200 feet long, located on the New Haven Line (NHL) between East Norwalk and Westport.
+The interlocking is approximately 3,200 feet long and is located on the New Haven Line (NHL) between East Norwalk and Westport.

 The new interlocking includes six new switches and crossover tracks.
 The CP243 Interlocking Project includes approximately 6,200 feet of track replacement and realignment, signal and catenary modifications, including 18 catenary structure replacements, a power balancing station, and new drainage installed to the north and south of the tracks.